Vietnamese people in Germany: Distribution

 The Vietnamese population lives mainly in Northern Germany, with large concentrations in Eastern states.

 Berlin

 Around 20,000 live in Berlin, of whom roughly one-quarter belong to the Hoa ethnic group (descendants of Chinese immigrants to Vietnam), although evidence suggests that there are an additional 23,000 illegal Vietnamese migrants living here.
 Berlin has a Vietnamese market called Dong Xuan Center in Lichtenberg.

 West Germany

 Lower Saxony still holds the largest Vietnamese diaspora in West Germany.
 Most are concentrated by the North Sea Region.
-Hannover has a vibrant Vietnamese community, consisting of a around 10,000-20,000.
+Hannover has a vibrant Vietnamese community, consisting of a around 10,000-20,000 and Braunschweig, the second largest city in the state, has an estimated community made up of roughly 5,000-12,000 Vietnamese.
 The Vietnamese of West Germany are more likely to hold German citizenship than their Eastern counterparts, their numbers are therefore not as clear.

 Other West German states also hold decent amounts of Vietnamese people, with the city of Munich alone being home of over 5,100 ethnic Vietnamese.
 The Vietnamese often live in large cities as most prefer the robust atmosphere of it.